Despite my reference at one point that certain authors would have done well

 are an amalgamation of terms taken from south Asian religions.

-one I think that even extremist Muslims would find repugnant.
+that I believe even the most extremist Muslims would find it repugnant.

 Herbert seems to have had a particular fascination with Islam;